NirmithDev/MOVIE-SEARCH-UP/README.md

 # Next steps

 - add unfollow functionality as well
-- code if possible the reply to each comment
+- code if possible the reply to each comment including like, unlike and delete comment when from user
 - incorporate databases and enable editing into DB
 - add notification system if possible

+## Known Bugs

+- users search display page doesn't work well for linking it to the actors